Skip to content Skip to navigation

 You must be sure that search engines are not blocked from indexing pages containing structured data.
 Check your robots.txt file and robots meta tag.

-In SEOPress, ensure that the Structured Data Types feature is enabled using the green, iOS-like, slider here: SEO > PRO > Structured Data Types (schema.org).
+In SEOPress, ensure that the Structured Data Types feature is enabled using the iOS-like, slider here: SEO > PRO > Structured Data Types (schema.org).
 On the same screen, check Enable Structured Data Types metabox for your posts, pages and custom post types.

 Your logo can be used in a lot of schema, so upload it now under Upload your publisher logo.
 Note the requirements listed under the data entry field and be certain that you upload an image that respects them.